 It was in use at a peacock tea I had 10 years later when I first started my blog in 2014 (I know this as my phone and instamatic cameras never took photographs this clear!
 Plus I had painted these chairs by then.).

 The tablecloth I found in England in 2005 when I went to visit my brother and his family there.
-Linnea and I would leave the kids and go thrift-shopping and to antiques stores for a couple of hours (they just wanted to stay and play and were plenty old enough to be on their own then).
-This was one of the goodies I brought home from that trip.
+Linnea and I would leave the kids home and go thrift-shopping around Sawtry, where they lived, and to antiques stores for a couple of hours.
+The kids just wanted to stay and play and were plenty old enough to be on their own then.
+This was one of the pretties I brought home from that trip.

 Here in this home chintzware is having another heyday and afternoon sunlight just brings out each piece’s beauty even more!